New Homes in Cricklewood

 • 1, 2 and 3 bedroom

 • Building on a rich legacy, Eastman Village brings a new life to the former Kodak factory.
 Offering residents an on-site concierge, gym, Sainsbury's Local, cafés and over 6 acres of green space, there's plenty available at Eastman Village.
-Reach Euston in 12 minutes from nearby Harrow & Wealdstone station, or enjoy the green spaces on offer in this green pocket of the capital.
+Reach Euston in 12 minutes from nearby Harrow & Wealdstone station, or enjoy the green spaces on offer.

 Live the Cricklewood life